Giskard-AI/giskard-hub/script-docs/hub/ui/index.rst

    :width: 800

 .. note::

     Throughout this user guide, we'll use a banking app called Zephyr Bank, designed by data scientists.
-The app's chatbot provides customer service support on their website, offering knowledge about the bank's products, services, and more.
+The app's agent provides customer service support on their website, offering knowledge about the bank's products, services, and more.

 The Dashboard
 ================